Bayt-al-Hikmah/ExpressJs/Workshop3/Workshop3.md

 ```

 This simple object structure mimics key-value storage: users are indexed by username, and pages by their titles.
 Each user entry holds a password and an optional avatar.
 Pages store content, author, and later, flags for content type.
+We access them inside our routes by using `req.app.locals.users` and for pages `req.app.locals.pges`

 ### The Express `iron-session` Middleware